AndyMc629/mlops-examples/README.md

 2. ```conda activate mlewp-chapter03-drift```
 3. ```jupyter notebook``` then run the evidently example
 4. Try multiplying dataset by 1.1 to see drift

+## warsaw-ai-for-execs-2025

+This is a collection of examples from the Warsaw AI for Execs course.